wdi-sg/gitbook-2018/05-express/express-intro/01npm.md

 ## Package.json

-At this point, you may be asking yourself a very important question: how does npm know I have a node app that will accept installed packages?!
-The answer is package.json.
+At this point, you may be asking yourself a very important question: how does `yarn` know I have a node app that will accept installed packages?!
+The answer is `package.json`.

-The package.json file contains various metadata relevant to your application and most importantly, it gives npm information that allows it to identify your app.
+The `package.json` file contains various metadata relevant to your application and most importantly, it gives `yarn` information that allows it to identify your app.

-Here's an example of a package.json:
+Here's an example of a `package.json`:

 ```
 {